 Quokka Facts

-- Secondly, the IUCN presently lists the diminutive creature as Vulnerable, on its Red List of Threatened Species.
-The amazing creature also represented one of the first mammals to be seen by Europeans.
-That’s because that sighting and description occurred as early as 1658.
+- The IUCN presently lists the creature as Vulnerable.
+That status appears on the organization’s published Red List of Threatened Species.
+The amazing animal also represented one of the first known mammals to be seen by Europeans.

-- Quite unfortunately, however, only a few scattered concentrations of Quokka seem to exist within its natural habitat range.
-It also remains undetermined if this animal once possessed a more extensive area of habitation.
+- Unfortunately, however, only a few scattered concentrations seem to now exist within its natural range.
+It also remains undetermined if this animal ever possessed a more extensive area of habitation.
 Presently, scientific research into this remains ongoing.

-- Finally, this fantastic marsupial also possesses an extremely docile and outgoing demeanor.
-Unlike nearly all other wild animals, individuals of this species in the wild openly approach humans when encountered.
+- This fantastic marsupial also holds an extremely docile and outgoing demeanor.
+Unlike most wild animals, individuals of this species in the wild openly approach humans when encountered.
 Sadly, this sometimes works against the remarkable Quokka.

 Related Articles